malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 Unfortunately, as with all human agreements, timezones do not correlate very well with natural phenomena, here, Earth's geometry.
-While both are continent-size countries, the US shares 5 timezones, while China only has _one_ single timezone.
+While both are continent-size countries, the US shares more than 5 timezones, while China only has _one_ single timezone.
 Then some countries include energy-saving time changes.
 They even move 1 hour in some countries during specific periods (e.g. Morocco during the month of Ramadan).